 KI alumnus Muazzam Nasrullah is enjoying a 3875 foot mountain top view in Virginia, USA.
-Muazzam graduated from the Public Health Master’s Programme in 2014.
-“I currently work with the Hepatitis C Elimination Program at the U.S. Center for Disease Control and Prevention (CDC) in Atlanta, Georgia.”
+Muazzam graduated from the Public Health Master’s Programme in 2004.
+“I currently work in the Division of Viral Hepatitis at the U.S. Center for Disease Control and Prevention (CDC) in Atlanta, Georgia.”

 Emilie Grasset sends greetings to KI Alumni from outside of The Icahn School of Medicine in New York, USA.
 "I graduated from the Biomedicine master program in 2008 and got my PhD in Immunology in 2013 from MTC.
 I am currently a postdoctoral fellow at Icahn at Mount Sinai".

 Fredirick Mashili shares a photo of himself in India as part of the fellowship with Harvard to explore the health system.
 After completing medical school, Fredirick came to KI to complete a PhD in the area of diabetes and insulin signalling.
 Following graduation in 2010, he returned to his home in Dar es salaam, Tanzania, where he sees patients, conducts research, and works to promote the importance of a healthy and active lifestyle at Muhimbili University of Health and Allied Sciences (MUHAS).
 “I just received a grant from GSK to study the pathophysiology and microbiology of diabetic foot ulcers in an African setting with which I will collaborate with researchers from KI.”